imi-bigpicture/wsidicom/README.md

 ## Requirements

-*wsidicom* uses pydicom, numpy, Pillow, and dicomweb-client.
-Imagecodecs and pylibjpeg-rle can be installed as optionals to support additional transfer syntaxes.
+*wsidicom* uses pydicom, numpy, Pillow, marshmallow, fsspec, universal-pathlib, and dicomweb-client.
+Imagecodecs, pylibjpeg-rle, pyjpegls, and pylibjpeg-openjpeg can be installed as optionals to support additional transfer syntaxes.

 ## Limitations